Driving Improvement Awards

 Beyond the Uniform is a public information campaign focused on humanising the role of parking civil enforcement officers and other traffic enforcement staff who experience abuse from the public.

 The campaign was spearheaded by Brighton & Hove City Council and North Essex Parking Partnership (NEPP), running separate activities in their local areas under the Beyond the Uniform brand until April 2025.
-The two authorities will report on outcomes in the summer, with PATROL looking to help coordinate a national roll-out of the campaign with its wider authority membership.

 Winning authorities and campaign microsite links (open in new tabs):